Training, advice and project management

 Street parties are a powerful way of communities developing neighbourly social cohesion and action at the street level.
 Local authorities, agencies and community groups can play a crucial role in supporting residents to organise their own parties through low-key facilitation.

-Streets Alive has years of experience in supporting residents; training a wide range of community workers; and advising council staff.
+We have years of experience in supporting residents; training a wide range of community workers; and advising council staff.
 We develop and disseminate best practice from around the country.

 We offer support in the following ways: